-- Assigning owners to plan file process steps - Defining the due date for plan file process steps - Defining notifications at the step level for a plan file process
+- Assigning owners to plan file process steps - Defining the due date for plan file process steps - Configuring rejection behavior for a plan file process - Defining notifications at the step level for a plan file process

 TIP: In most cases, you should configure the process-level notification settings on the Notifications tab before configuring any step-level notification settings.
 This way the steps will have access to the inherited process-level settings.